homedepot/trainer/README.md

 things are welcome.

 So you write a plan and add it to config.yml.
 Where you put the plans is about as configurable as the plans themselves.
-At The Home Depot we have a set of plans that are configured in a specific way, but we're not inclined to tell you what that is, because the chances of it meeting your needs are pretty much zero.
-But there are some test plans in the "data" directory of the source code, please feel free to use those for inspiration.
+There are some test plans in the "data" directory of the source code, please feel free to use those for inspiration.
 In fact, feel free to share anything you come up with and are comfortable sharing.

-Once these plans are written and the service is successfully started in whichever service you are running it, then you can run a test.
+Once these plans are written and the service is successfully started in whichever platform you are running it, then you can run a test.
 Go ahead and launch the plan (see API below).
 The plan should succeed, fail, or hang.
 Since this is, in a real sense, a platform, whether it succeeds, fails, or hangs is mostly dependent on how you wrote your tests. (there are some edge cases, but generally, your plan fate is in your hands)